 In the Admin UI this setting can be found in the Advanced VPN section.
 But it can also be controlled through the command line with a specific configuration key.
 This mid-session TLS renegotiation period controls when an OpenVPN client session will renegotiate the underlying SSL/TLS session and therefore the encryption key used.
-Normally this renegotiation is invisible to the end-user because the session token, if still valid, will be used as an authentication proxy.
+Normally this renegotiation is invisible to the end-user because the session token, if still valid, will be used as an authentication proxy/token.
 By default, this value is set to 360 minutes (6 hours).
 Session expiration will only be tested for during TLS renegotiation which occurs automatically at the specified schedule with this setting or when the connection is disrupted and reconnects.
 So if you change the session token expiration, make sure to adjust this parameter as well, or else the connection may not stop at the exact threshold that the session token timeout is set to, which may lead to connections that last longer than what you set your session token expiration parameter to.

 Change the mid-session TLS renegotiation period (default 360 minutes):